cdhigh/KindleEar/docs/English/deployment.md

 5. If you have previously deployed Python2 version of KindleEar, it is advisable to create a new project to deploy the Python3 version.
 Since GAE no longer supports Python 2 deployment, reverting to the original version after overwriting is not possible.

 6. GAE's resources are scalable.
 Generally, only backend instances (worker.yaml) need to be customized.
-The default configuration is B4(1536MB/2.4GHz).
-Adjust this configuration based on your RSS volume.
+The default configuration is B2(768MB/1.2GHz).
+Adjust this configuration based on your RSS volume: increase to B4 for larger volumes and decrease to B1 for smaller volumes.
+Additionally, if the logs shows a '[CRITICAL] WORKER TIMEOUT' error, it requires increasing the '--timeout' parameter within the entrypoint section.

 7. If various issues arise, you can always check the [logs](https://console.cloud.google.com/logs) resolve them one by one based on the error messages.